Freezing rain: Mechanism

 Temperature versus height diagram for different types of precipitation.
 The red line shows how freezing rain forms, from snow through the warm layer and then into the "supercooled stage".

 Freezing rain is often associated with the approach of a warm front, when subfreezing air (temperatures at or below freezing) is trapped in the lowest levels of the atmosphere while warm air is advected aloft.
 This happens, for instance, when a low pressure system moves from the Mississippi River Valley toward the Appalachian Mountains and the Saint Lawrence River Valley of North America during the cold season, with a strong high pressure system sitting further east.
 This setup is known as cold-air damming, and is characterized by very cold and dry air at the surface within the region of high pressure.
 The warm air from the Gulf of Mexico is often the fuel for freezing precipitation.

 Freezing rain develops when falling snow encounters a layer of warm air aloft, typically around the 800 mbar level, causing the snow to melt and become rain.
 As the rain continues to fall, it passes through a layer of subfreezing air just above the surface and cools to a temperature below freezing (0 C).
 If this layer of subfreezing air is sufficiently deep, the raindrops may have time to freeze into ice pellets (sleet) before reaching the ground.
 However, if the subfreezing layer of air at the surface is very shallow, the rain drops falling through it will not have time to freeze and they will hit the ground as supercooled rain.
-When these supercooled drops make contact with the ground, power lines, tree branches, aircraft, or anything else below 0 °C, a portion of the drops instantly freezes, forming a thin film of ice, hence freezing rain.
+In addition to the classical melting mechanism, studies identify a supercooled warm-rain process in which liquid droplets form and remain unfrozen until contact with surfaces at or below 0 °C. When these supercooled drops make contact with the ground, power lines, tree branches, aircraft, or anything else below 0 °C, a portion of the drops instantly freezes, forming a thin film of ice, hence freezing rain.
 The specific physical process by which this occurs is called nucleation.